ASP.NET Core - Precompiling razor views

 }

-The code can be more complex if your view contains more code or tag helpers.
+The generated code can be more complex if your view uses more logic or tag helpers.

 #Conclusion

-Depending on the number of pages available on your website, you will see a reduction in the startup time.
-Even if you don't have a lot of pages, it's so easy to integrate that you should enable it anyway 😃
+Depending on the number of views in your website, you will notice a meaningful reduction in startup time.
+Even if you don't have many views, the integration is simple enough that you should enable it regardless.

 Do you have a question or a suggestion about this post?
 Contact me!